GrizzlyViking/Teams/README.md

 #### Comments
 Because I used almost entirely Lumens built in functions, Eloquent etc... then there was not any of those functions to test so instead i did unit-testing on the RESTFUL API endpoints.
+If there had been more time then I could have provided specific endpoints for the relationships between teams and users.